This article is not available in Chinese, view it in English

 - Duration: Up to 26 times the number of hours worked per week, to be taken within 8 years after childbirth.

-- Compensation: Parental leave is typically unpaid, although some employers may offer paid parental leave as part of their employment policies.
+- Parental leave is typically unpaid, although some employers may offer paid parental leave as part of their employment policies.

 Adoption/Foster Leave